NITRR-Vivek/MyJavaNotes/README.md

 # **Java Notes and Code Repository**

 Welcome to the **Java Notes and Code Repository**! 🚀
-This repository is a comprehensive guide to mastering Java, covering everything from the basics to advanced topics, including the latest features up to **Java 21**.
+This repository is a complete guide to mastering Java, covering everything from the basics to advanced topics, including the latest features up to **Java 21**.

 ---